 Personal information doesn’t affect your credit score.
 It is only used to verify your identity when needed.
 Check to ensure everything is accurate, but don’t stress, especially if you see something like a past job is missing.

 Here you’ll find a summary of all of your debts and where you stand with each of them.
 For example, if you have a mortgage, you’ll see your balance, the original loan amount, and how many total balances you have.

-You’ll see your total balance owed for all cards, how much credit you currently have available, your credit limit, debt to credit ratio, monthly payment amount, and the number of accounts with a balance.
+You’ll see your total balance owed for all cards, how much credit you currently have available, your credit limits, debt to credit ratio, monthly payment amount, and the number of credit accounts with a balance.

 One thing to note about your credit card balance is that depending on when the credit report is pulled, you could still have a balance even if you pay all of your cards in full each month.
 This is because credit reports are a snapshot of your credit history at a specific point in time.

 To avoid this from happening, consider paying your credit card bill bi-weekly or even weekly.
 That way, you never have more than one or two weeks worth of charges listed on your credit report.
 Alternatively, if you reserve your credit card usage for major purchases, pay it off as quickly as possible rather than waiting until your next statement’s due date.

 If you’re in the middle of a loan application and need to boost your credit score by a few points or lower your debt to income ratio to qualify, ask your lender to perform a rapid rescore once you’ve settled your account balances to help you qualify for the loan.

 This service quickly updates your credit report with the most recent information and just takes a few business days to complete, rather than the typical month or two.